BerlinUnited/berlinunited.github.io/docs/deep_dives/deep_learning.md

 - Before you start working please read the official documentation at <https://openvinotoolkit.github.io/cvat/docs>
 - only label balls that you can clearly detect as balls when zoomed in a bit (TODO create some examples)
 - the bounding box of a ball should include the whole ball even if part of it is outside the image or occluded
+- Don't use ellipses for ball annotations yet

+!!! note
+    TODO: Update the rules when circle annotation is possible.
+Ellipses are not useful for us right now.

 ## Auto Annotation for users
 You can see a list of available models by clicking Models View on the top: